-Clean cool water keeps your dog hydrated but it also helps to keep their body temperature down.
-Whether your dog is simply lying in the sun indoors or has just come in from potty time, make sure that you have clean cool water available.
+Clean cool water keeps your dog hydrated but it also helps to keep their body temperature down so make sure it's always available.

 A great way to do this is to wash and refill your dog’s water bowl a minimum of three times a day.
-For pet owners who don't have the time, automatic dog water fountains are the best solution, because they keep the water circulating and cold, thereby making it more appealing for your dog to drink it.
+For pet owners who don't have the time, automatic water fountains are the best solution, because they keep the water circulating, fresh and cold.

-Contrary to the myth, icy water and even ice is also good for dogs and is not dangerous to them.
-When walking and exercising your dog in summer, hydration is particularly important to avoid heatstroke and heat exhaustion in dogs.
-Keep a dog water bottle with you at all times in case other water sources are unavailable.
+Contrary to the myth, icy water and even ice is also good for dogs and is not dangerous to them in regular conditions.

 9. Temperature Controlled Accommodations

-If you do not have access to air conditioning, consider providing your dog with an in-window AC unit or at least a portable fan.
-There are plenty of cheap and affordable dog-friendly fans that will give your dog some relief from summer's heat.
+If you keep your dog in an area of the home that is not temperature controlled, change that.
+If there's no access to air conditioning, consider an in-window AC unit or at least a portable fan.
+There are plenty of cheap dog-friendly fans that will give your dog some relief from summer's heat.

-For example, if your dog usually sleeps in the garage, install an air conditioning unit for them or bring them inside the main part of your air conditioned home.
-For dogs that sleep in their dog crates, you can get a dog crate cooling fan to provide some relief.
+If your dog usually sleeps in the garage, install an air conditioning unit for them or bring them inside the main part of your air conditioned home.
+For dogs that sleep in their dog crates, you can get a crate cooling fan to provide some relief.

 10. Never Leave Your Dog in the Car

-In warmer months starting in April, heatstroke in dogs can set in very quickly if your pooch is left in the car.
-For example, in May when it’s 70 degrees outside, it takes just 10 minutes for the temperature to reach 100 degrees in the car, EVEN with the windows cracked.
+In warmer months starting in April, heatstroke in dogs can set in very quickly.
+For example, in May when it’s 70 degrees outside, it takes just 10 minutes for the temp to reach 100 degrees in the car, even with the windows cracked.
 Note that there are now laws making it illegal to leave dogs in cars.

 11. Buy a Cooling Mat for Dogs

-For dogs with a lot of trouble maintaining their body temperature during summer, you can invest in a cooling mat for dogs, if you've already exhausted other options.
+For dogs that struggle to maintain body temperature in summer, buy a cooling mat if you've already exhausted other options.
 These dog cooling mats are pressure activated and provide a cool padded surface where your dog can lie, and became one of the most popular ways to provide cool relief for dogs today.

 Once your dog lies down, the mat begins to cool against their exposed underbelly and helps to bring down their body temperature more rapidly.
 Cooling mats vary in size and price and can be very beneficial for dogs with thick coats, elderly dogs, or dogs with health conditions.
 They are a simple and cheap way to prevent heatstroke in dogs.